 - What time do you want to serve food and how long do you want service to last?

-A lot of these questions will require you to speak with your vendors.
+A lot of these questions will require you to speak with your suppliers.
 They can give you time approximations and if they don’t offer it when you initially meet, call and ask them.
 That way you can plan out your schedule accordingly.

 Start Adding Times